Banyu Urip EPC 3 - Offshore Pipeline and Mooring Tower Project – Indonesia

-In May 2006, Deep Offshore Technology Co., a subsidiary of Iran Marine Industrial Company (SADRA), commenced the first sea trail and commissioningof their new build pipe lay vessel PLB 132, itsmaiden project being the laying of 90 km × 32" DIA pipeline from Assalouyeh in Iran to the South Pars Fieldfor Statoil South Pars Phase 8 Project.
+In May 2006, Deep Offshore Technology Co., a subsidiary of SADRA, commenced the first sea trail and commissioningof their new build pipe lay vessel PLB 132, itsmaiden project being the laying of 90 km × 32" DIA pipeline from Assalouyeh to the South Pars Fieldfor Statoil South Pars Phase 8 Project.

 LIKPIN was commissioned to provide senior on-board crew (Superintendent, Chief Engineer, HSE Officer,Welding Engineer, etc.) and similar staff positions in the project office.
 These services extended to include theheavy lift program involving the vessel HLV 5000.

 Client: Qatar Petroleum Development Co., Ltd. (Japan) (QPD))